constancehermit/MindGarden/content/garden/load-testing-with-gatling-i.md

 It seems to me that performance testing is often neglected and pushed back as a "nice to have" stretch-goal, instead of being a core part of the test automation strategy.
 So if you're putting it off because it seems intimidating or difficult, you've come to the right place.

-A combination of visual explanation, reading, and hands-on tinkering is usually a winner for me, so: I've illustrated some concepts (in part one) talked about design (in part two), and designed a workshop (in part three).
+A combination of visual explanation, reading, and hands-on tinkering is usually a winner for me, so: I've illustrated some concepts (in [Part One](load-testing-with-gatling-i)) talked about design ([Part Two](load-testing-with-gatling-ii)), and designed a workshop (in part three).
 I hope you give it a go!

 ---
 # Part One: Concepts
 If you already understand how web apps work and how Gatling actually does load testing, feel free to skip to Part Two to think about designing tests, or to Part Three (coming soon) for some hands-on coding.
 Otherwise, get ready for analogies, since visualisation, personification, and story-telling are my best friends when it comes to understanding concepts.

+---
 ## Load Testing?

 Succinctly from [Wikipedia](https://en.wikipedia.org/wiki/Software_performance_testing):